cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 </div>

-After submitting the form, you'll land on the detail page for that Inbound Email record.
+After submitting the form, you'll land on the detail page for the `ActionMailbox::InboundEmail` record that was created from the form.
 Refresh the page and you should see the status change from `processing` to `delivered`.
 This means the email was successfully processed by the `PdfMailbox` and everything is working as expected.

 <div class="my-5">